-Findings on the issues raised above -concerning the availability of organic and/or nonsynthetic alcohols from non-GMO fermentation organisms and feedstock-are necessary to support a proposal to relist, and Beyond Pesticides supports the CS proposal to relist ethanol and isopropanol if that evidence is presented.
+The NOSB should investigate the availability organic and/or nonsynthetic alcohols from non-GMO fermentation organisms and feedstock.
+Findings on this issue are necessary to support a proposal to relist, and Beyond Pesticides supports the CS proposal to relist ethanol and isopropanol only if that evidence is presented.